Air-Factories-2-0/af2-design/Ethereum.md

 In the ordering phase, if the desing is accepted, the users could request the **Air Makers** to print a certain number of this desing.

-In order to propose a new desing the process  go through 3 different steps:
+In order to propose a new desing the process goes through 3 different steps:

 - Proposal